embodied-computation-group/Cardioception/README.md

 * [Systole](https://systole-docs.github.io/) can be installed using pip: `pip install systole`.

-Download the repository as zip archive and extract the files.

 If you run the task in behavioral mode, the **Nonin pulse oximeter** will be automatically detected and launched.
 The Heart Rate Discrimination task also include an fMRI version that can access pulse oximetry for BrainVision amplifier through a TCP/IP connection.
 These components might be adapted depending on your local configuration.

 Notes: Cardioception will automatically copy the images and sound files necessary to run the task correctly (~ 200 Mo).
 These files will be removed if you uninstall the package using `pip uninstall cardioception`.